 We have financed our operations primarily with proceeds from public offerings of our common stock, private placements of our preferred stock and upfront fees received under the Lilly Agreement.
 On May 13, 2019, we closed our IPO in which we sold 5,750,000 shares of common stock, at a public offering price of \$15.00 per share, for aggregate gross proceeds of \$86.3 million.
 The net offering proceeds to us were approximately \$76.9 million after deducting underwriting discounts and commissions and offering expenses.
 On November 19, 2019, we completed an underwritten public offering, in which we sold 4,077,192 shares of common stock at a public offering price of \$36.75 per share.
 On December 2, 2019, the underwriters exercised in full their option to purchase an additional 611,578 shares of common stock at the public offering price of \$36.75.
-The total gross proceeds to us were \$172.2 million and the total net offering expenses.
-Since inception, we have received aggregate gross proceeds of \$164.4 million from the sale and issuance of shares of our preferred stock.
-In addition, in November 2018, we received an upfront payment of \$25.0 million in cash from Lilly pursuant to the Lilly Agreement.
-Our cash and cash equivalents are held in money market funds.
+The total gross proceeds to us were \$172.2 million and the total net offering proceeds to us were approximately \$160.9 million after deducting underwriting discounts and commissions and offering expenses.

-As of December 31, 2019, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$334.6 million.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the first half of 2023.
+As of December 31, 2020, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$283.4 million.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the second half of 2023.

 In addition, in April 2016, we entered into a term loan to finance laboratory equipment purchases.
 In January 2019, we amended the term loan to increase our borrowing capacity from \$1.0 million to \$5.0 million.
 As amended, the term loan matures in January 2023.
 Our obligations under the term loan are secured by a security interest in our certificates of deposit, money market accounts, cash, securities, investment property and deposit or investment accounts.
 The term loan bears interest at a rate equal to the greater of (i) the prime rate less 1.0% and (ii) 4.25% and is subject to mandatory prepayment upon the occurrence of specified events, including failure to pay the term loan when due, uncured breach, bankruptcy or dissolution.
-Under the term loan, we will make interest-only payments through January 2020 and 36 equal monthly payments of principal plus accrued interest thereafter through January 2023.
-As of December 31, 2019, our outstanding borrowings under this term loan were \$5.0 million.
+Under the term loan, we made interest-only payments through January 2020 and 36 equal monthly payments of principal plus accrued interest thereafter through January 2023.
+As of December 31, 2020, our outstanding borrowings under this term loan were \$3.5 million.